Shoyeb45/WebDevelopment/LearningReactJS/04-recoil/README.md

 Make sure to adjust your project's entry point to use `App.js`.

 Now, your Recoil-powered React application should render a counter with increase and decrease buttons.
 The message "It is EVEN" will be displayed when the count is an even number.

+- NOTE: As of today(16-04-2025), recoil library supports react version 18.
+So if you want to use recoil in react then you need to use older version of react i.e., 18 or below.
+Else you will find unexpected errors.